pittma/dpitt.me/_drafts/2017-04-24-2017-hott-desiderata.md

 That, in a nutshell is homotopy.
 But, as I delved deeper, like anything worth learning, that nascent intuition was simply a prerequisite.

 ### Univalence

+__Univalence Axiom__: <code>(A = B) &#8771; (A &#8771; B)</code>.

+The book says this about Univalence:

+> Thinking of types as spaces, [...] the points of which are spaces[.
+T]o understand its identity type, we must ask, what is a path <code>p : A &#8605; B</code> between spaces in `U`?
+The univalence axiom says that such paths correspond to homotopy equivalences <code>A &#8771; B</code>[.]
+(Univalent Foundations of Mathematics, 4)

+It goes on to say that Univalence is informally an equivalence, and more specifcally _homotopy equivalence_.
+Homotopy equivalence is given by an isomorphism between two spaces where the following holds:

+Given spaces X and Y and maps <code>f: X &rarr; Y</code> and <code>g: Y &rarr; X</code>, the composition <code>f &middot; g</code> is homotopic to <code>Id<sub>X</sub></code> and the composition <code>g &middot; f</code> is homotopic to <code>Id<sub>Y</sub></code>.

+To put this is another way, and how I actually wrote this down in my notebook when I was searching for the intuition: Univalence is a topological bijection and that bijection is a valid isomorphism in the domain of pure topology.
+There's a inside joke about topologists: Toplogists can't tell the difference between an donut and a coffee mug.
+This is precisely why!
+The torus (donut) is homotopy equivalent, i.e. isomorphic, to a coffee mug.